kyeotic/raviger/docs/api/useMatch.md

 ## Matching an array of paths

-When called with an array of strings as the first parameter `useMatch` returns either `null` if none of them match the path, or it returns the matching path.
+`useMatch` returns either `null` if none of them match the path, or it returns the matching path.

 ```tsx
 function Page () {